Comic Book: The Beezer

 - Stupid Evil: The Badd Lads were a bunch of comically useless criminals.

-- Younger and Hipper: When the Numskulls moved to The Beano, Our Man was replaced with a boy called Edd.
-Also, when Colonel Blink was moved to The Dandy, he became a young boy called Blinky.
-(Later, Colonel Blink made occasionaly cameos in Blinky's strip, usually in annuals, and was said to be his uncle, making Blinky a Legacy Character).
+- Younger and Hipper: When the Beezer and Topper merged, Our Man from the Numskulls was replaced with a boy called Edd, and Colonel Blink became a young boy called Blinky.
+(Later, Colonel Blink made occasional cameos in Blinky's strip, usually in annuals, and was said to be his uncle, making Blinky a Legacy Character).